-The tool bar is at the top window, permanently underneath the Main menu bar.
-It looks like this:
+The toolbar is located at the top of the LMMS interface underneath the Main Menu bar.

-The speed-bar buttons are arranged in 2 rows.
-The top row is all about project-handling.
-The bottom row has buttons for toggling the different LMMS GUIs.
-We start with the top-row.
+The buttons are arranged in 2 rows.
+The top row contains buttons that handle the project (file controls).
+The bottom row has buttons that toggle the different windows of the LMMS GUI (window controls).

 The six buttons in the top row deal with opening and saving files.

-The Save Current Poject button saves the current project.
-If you have not yet saved the project you will be prompted for a name and location to save it.
+The Save Current Project button saves the current project.
+If you have yet to save the current project, you will be asked to name it and select a directory to store it in.